bytescout/pdf-co-api-samples/PDF To Text API/JavaScript/Convert PDF To Text From URL (Node.js)/README.md

-## How to convert PDF to text from URL (node for PDF to text API in JavaScript using PDF.co Web API

-### Tutorial: how to convert PDF to text from URL (node for PDF to text API in JavaScript

-These source code samples are listed and grouped by their programming language and functions they use.
-PDF.co Web API was made to help with PDF to text API in JavaScript.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+## How to convert PDF to text from URL (node for PDF to text API in JavaScript and PDF.co Web API PDF.co Web API: the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
 Can also generate barcodes and read barcodes from images, scans and pdf.

-Fast application programming interfaces of PDF.co Web API for JavaScript plus the instruction and the code below will help to learn how to convert PDF to text from URL (node.
-Sample code in JavaScript is all you need.
-Copy-paste it to your the code editor, then add a reference to PDF.co Web API and you are ready to try it!
-Further enhancement of the code will make it more vigorous.

-Our website provides free trial version of PDF.co Web API that includes source code samples to help with your JavaScript project.

 ## REQUEST FREE TECH SUPPORT